Zalaegerszegi TE: 2000s

 In the 2000s, the club reached their zenith by winning the Hungarian League for the first time in the club history.
 In the 2001–02 season, Zalaegrszeg finished second in the first stage of the championship gaining 61 points while Budapest rivals MTK Budapest FC 64 points.
 In the championship play-off Zalaegerszeg secured their first ever league title and finished on 71 points and Péter Bozsik's team overtook Budapest rivals Ferencváros and MTK Budapest along the way.
 Krisztián Kenesei and Gábor Egressy were the key figures of the title-winning team by scoring 37 goals.
 In the 2002–03 season, Zalaegerszeg finished in the bottom half of the table and competed in the relegation play-offs.
 In the following seasons, ZTE would consolidate in the lower half of the table, finishing in 9th, 6th and 11th place respectively.

-In the 2002–03 UEFA Champions League qualifying phase Zalaegerszeg defeated Croatian champions NK Zagreb on away goals.
-The first match was played in Zalaegerszeg and the club won it by 1–0.
+In the 2002–03 UEFA Champions League qualifying phase Zalaegerszeg faced Croatian champions NK Zagreb.
+The first match was played in Zalaegerszeg and the club won it 1–0.
 The only goal was scored by Darko Ljubojević.
-In the second leg Zagreb was winning by 2–0 when in the 87th minute Zalaegerszeg was awarded a penalty which was scored by Flórián Urbán.
+In the second leg Zagreb was winning by 2–0 when in the 87th minute Zalaegerszeg was awarded a penalty which was converted by Flórián Urbán.
 ZTE beat Zagreb on away goals.
 In the third qualifying round Zalaegerszeg faced English giants Manchester United.
 In the first leg, ZTE provided a stunning shock by winning 1–0 with a last minute goal from Béla Koplárovics.
-However, in the return leg at Old Trafford, Man United won a convincing 5–0 victory.
-Ruud van Nistelrooy scored in the 5th minute and in the 75th minute then David Beckham, Paul Scholes, Ole Gunnar Solskjær scored.
+However, in the return leg at Old Trafford, Man United secured a convincing 5–0 victory.
+Ruud van Nistelrooy scored in the 5th and 75th minute then David Beckham, Paul Scholes, Ole Gunnar Solskjær scored.
 The English side progressed to the first group stage with a 5–1 aggregate victory.
+They dropped down to the UEFA Cup where they were crushed 9-1 on aggregate in the first round by Dinamo Zagreb, with a 3-1 loss at home and 6-0 loss away.

 In the 2006–07 season after nine rounds Zalaegerszeg was on the top of the league table.
 At the end of the season the club finished third securing a place in the European competitions of the Intertoto Cup 2007.
 In the spring of 2009 János Csank was appointed as the coach of the club.
-The success coach has already won two Hunagrian League titles.
+The success coach has already won two Hungarian League titles.
 In 1994 with Vác and in 2001 with Ferencváros.